stefanatanasovmk/cyclehelsinki/server/server.docs.md

 - resources is splited in two separated directories for station and trip, where station and trip interfaces, controllers, model and services are stored.

-- test is splited in two separated directories for trip and station tests and test configuration.
+- test is splited in two separated directories for trip and station unit tests and test configurations.

 - in utils is the error, functions and interfaces directories -- errors is where HttpError class is defined